-Whilst that might sound quite negative, the reality is that there is too much unsolicited marketing going on and an adtech industry marred by fake news and dubious targeting techniques.
+Whilst it might sound quite negative, the reality is that there has been too much unsolicited marketing going on, an adtech industry marred by fake news and dubious targeting techniques.
 Something had to give sooner or later – the good news is that it is possible to engage your audience and develop a much closer relationship which your organisation can own and this should foster loyalty and repeat business.

 Get in touch with us to discover how to take simple steps towards this goal and replace clickbait with real engagement mechanisms.